 “I’ve come as far as an Ort.”

-You won’t know what that means unless you’ve played The Mooseman.
+You won’t understand the meaning of these powerful words until you play The Mooseman for yourself.
 It is a game that takes you on a journey through a mythological land based on Finno-Ugric tribes from Russia and eastern Europe.
 You’ll learn about culture in this game I had no inkling of, and it was truly magical to experience.

 The Mooseman is developed by Morteshka based in Perm, Russia.
 The game has been out on Steam since last year, and is making its way to all consoles on July 17, 2018.
 In it, you take on the role of the Mooseman, who has the mystical ability to see a hidden, mystical world naked to the normal human eye.
 This creates a journey that is spiritual and deeply cultural.